From 5d Flat Connections to 4d Fluxes (the Art of Slicing the Cone): Examples

 Finally, substituting into \eqref{eq.perturbativeTS} and using the definition of $\Upsilon^{\mathcal{B}_t}$-functions in \eqref{eq.upsilon}:

-where, as for $Y^{2,1}$, $\mathcal{B}_t,\,\Tilde{\mathcal{B}}_t$ are defined in \eqref{eq.2dslice}.
+where, as for $Y^{2,1}$, $\mathcal{B}_t$ are defined in \eqref{eq.2dslice}.

-The one-loop around partition function around flat connections on $Y^{hp,hq}$ for the topologically twisted and exotic theories are obtained simply by imposing the projection condition \eqref{eq--3.18.projcond} and summing over flat connections.
+The one-loop partition function around flat connections on $X$ for the exotic theory is obtained simply by imposing the projection condition \eqref{eq--3.18.projcond} and summing over flat connections.
 Finally, taking the limit of large $h$, we find the one-loop partition function around fluxes on $B=Y^{p,q}/S^1$: